Southern Ohio ESC

 Franklinton is a fascinating place.
 As the first settlement of Columbus, the area has a rich, complex history colored with culture shifts, floods, neglect and revival.
 Franklinton has a strong Appalachian influence from previous migrations, creating a fascinating dynamic of Urban Appalachian culture in the neighborhood.

 St. John’s has had a long history of service in the neighborhood, specifically among the homeless community through Street Church, a weekly eucharistic service held in an abandoned parking lot.
-Recent years have seen St. John’s partner with Jezreel, an intentional community to start two impactful neighborhood non profits to address the health and transportation issues prevalent in this impoverished neighborhood.
-Franklinton Gardens, which provides local soup kitchens and pantries with over three tons of organic food grown in abandoned Franklinton lots, and Franklinton Cycleworks, which provides a community bicycle shop with free work stations, mechanic training, and bicycle rehab and sales for the neighborhood.
+St. John’s partners with two neighborhood non profits to address the health and transportation issues prevalent in this impoverished neighborhood.
+Franklinton Gardens, which provides local soup kitchens and pantries with over three tons of organic food grown in 11 abandoned Franklinton lots, and Franklinton Cycleworks, which provides a community bicycle shop with free work stations, mechanic training, and bicycle rehab and sales for the neighborhood.

 Confluence Volunteers will spend five hours a week serving with either the Gardens or Cycleworks, along with participating in the life of St. John’s through worship, service, and sharing meals with neighbors both at His Place and Street Church.